-Once the shipment arrives in China, the food products are inspected by Customs officials for review of relevant shipping documentation and labeling requirements.
+Once the products reach China, the food products are inspected by Customs officials for review of relevant shipping documentation and labeling requirements.

-Following the steps outlined above can make the process smoother and more effective, and seeking advice from competent consultancies in the food and beverage space will ensure your company’s success in one of the world’s largest consumer markets.
+Following the steps outlined above can make the process smoother and more effective, and seeking local advice from competent consultancies in the food and beverage space will ensure the company’s success in one of the world’s largest consumer markets.

-This article was co-authored by Dezan Shira & Associates and the Silk Initiative:
+This article was co-authored by Dezan Shira & Associates and the Silk Initiative.